UNIX tutorial

 echo "Hello world"

 Your terminal will repeat “Hello world” back to the screen.
-The echo
+The echo command

 just tells your terminal to repeat the words you typed.
 Not too impressive just